icons8/lunacy-docs/docs/release-notes/index.md

 Text formatting has become a way easier.
 You no longer need to select a word or the whole text to make it bold, italicized or whatever.

 Just set the caret inside a word or at the end of the text and apply the required formatting.
-In the latter case, the formating will be applied to the whole text.
+In the latter case, the formatting will be applied to the whole text.

 ### Improvements